 Cake

-- 2 teaspoon Baking Powder
+- 2 teaspoons Baking Powder

 - ½ teaspoon Salt

-- 6 Large Eggs (separated)
+- 6 Large Eggs

 - 1 Cup Raisins

-- 2 tablespoon Bourbon (for soaking raisins)
+- 2 Tablespoons Bourbon (for soaking raisins)

 Bourbon Syrup

-- 1 Cup Water (8 fluid ounces)
+- 1 Cup Water

-- 200 Grams Granulated Sugar (1 Cup)
+- 1 Cup Granulated Sugar

-- 2 tablespoon Bourbon
+- 2 Tablespoon Bourbon

 Instructions